Returns the next event matching a given mask, or

 mask parameter and specify the

-NSEvent run loop mode.)
-Events that do not match one of the specified event types are left in the queue.
+NSEvent run loop mode).
+Events that don’t match one of the specified event types are left in the queue.

 You can specify one of the run loop modes defined by AppKit or a custom run loop mode used specifically by your app.
 AppKit defines the following run-loop modes: